A DAG based ledger

 Although users can add their transactions at any point on the DAG, the protocol incentivizes them to attach new transactions to the end of the DAG, i.e. select most recent previous transactions as parents, because by doing so, the user has a chance to earn part of the fees paid by the parent transactions.

 Like in other crypto networks, transactions are signed by user private keys and it is possible for a user to try to send two conflicting transactions that try to spend the same money twice — a double spend.
-In blockchains, double spends are resolved by miners.
+In blockchains, double spends are resolved by block producers (such as miners).
 In Obyte, there are rules that determine the order of transactions, all nodes follow these rules to arrive at the same order of transactions, and out of two double-spends, the one that comes earlier in this order, wins.

 Some transactions are already ordered just because they are on a DAG and they are connected through one or more parent-child links.